Translations

 The Nominal

-9/17/2020 Family Heritage
+Family Heritage

-Well, Ruth Ginsburg died on 9/18/2020, on Rosh Hashanah (Hebrew: רֹאשׁ הַשָּׁנָה), New Year, on the Hebrew calendar, that began at sundown.
+Well, Ruth Ginsburg died two days ago on 9/18/2020.
+The day was also Rosh Hashanah (Hebrew: רֹאשׁ הַשָּׁנָה), New Year on the Hebrew calendar, which began at sundown.

 I hope that Ruth Ginsburg accepted the Good Lord’s free gift offer of salvation through his Son.
 I don’t know.
 If she did, I will see her.
 If she didn’t, I will not.

-Ruth Ginsburg was on the Supreme Court, by Bill Clinton’s 6/15/1993 nomination, from 8/10/1993 to the day she died.
+Ruth Ginsburg was on the Supreme Court by Bill Clinton’s 6/15/1993 nomination, from 8/10/1993 to the day that she died.
 (That’s 27 years.)
-I found a few articles that seem credible enough that listed her notable Supreme Court decisions.
-Neither of the two websites that I link is conservative.
-Newsweek was there.
-MSN was there.
+I found a few articles, which seem credible enough, that listed her “notable” Supreme Court decisions.
+Neither of the two websites that I list is conservative.
+I read “Ruth Bader Ginsburg's Most Famous Supreme Court Cases,” Newsweek, by James Crowley, 9/18/2020, and “Ruth Bader Ginsburg, Second Woman on Supreme Court, Dies at 87,” Bloomberg, by Greg Stohr and Laurence Arnold, 9/18/2020.

 Gonzalez v.
 Carhart: the Supreme Court upheld, as it should have, based on God’s highest court, the Partial-Birth Abortion Ban Act of 2003.
 Ruth Ginsburg dissented.
-She, again, was WRONG.
+She, again, was wrong.

 Ledbetter v.
 Goodyear Tire and Rubber Company: I wonder why this case rose to the Supreme Court.
 Reading the details wasted my time.
 Ruth Ginsburg may have been right or not.
 I don’t know.
 I don’t care.
-It was a case over pay details.
+It was a case about pay details.
 Yawn!

 Conclusion